 1942 - In The Declaration of the United Nations of 1 January the Allies agree not to make a separate peace with the enemy and pledge themselves to the formation of a peacekeeping organisation (the United Nations) on victory.
 Looking beyond the war, Roosevelt attempts to gain the confidence of Soviet leader Joseph Stalin, believing that the maintenance of peace depends on friendly relations with the Soviet Union.

-The military turning point of the war in Europe comes when the German Sixth Army is defeated at Stalingrad (now Volgograd) in the winter of 1942-43.
+The military turning point of the war in Europe comes when the German Sixth Army is defeated by Soviet forces at Stalingrad (now Volgograd) in the winter of 1942-43.

 The German offensive in North Africa is stopped at the beginning of November 1942, leaving the Allies free to land in Sicily and Italy.